-I had found meditation through at workshop my workplace as they hosted…prior to practising yoga regularly.
+I had found meditation through at workshop my workplace… I got selected out of staff members to attend this meditation workshop this happened a year before I started practising yoga regularly.

 Through the workshop, I discovered so many different aspects of meditation through health benefits and the science to prove it helps your health.
-For me during the workshop, the practising exercises help me noticed some suppressed issues I had but wasn’t dealing with.
-Now looking back they were trying to come to the surface through my meditation but I wasn’t fully understanding it.
-I realised that meditation is a tool to help me escape and I don’t have to jump on a plane in order to get that feeling of bliss.
+For me in between workshops and practising the exercises help me noticed some suppressed issues I had but wasn’t dealing with.
+Now looking back I understand my issues were trying to come to the surface through my meditation but I wasn’t fully understanding it.
+I realised that meditation is a tool to help me escape my busy mind which can be full of worry, stress, and all sorts of thoughts about myself.
+When I was in my 20’s I would jump on a plane in order to deal with all my busy thoughts to feel this satisfaction of bliss in my life.

-I learnt the health benefits around meditation and all the studies that had been done to prove that it not only improves your health but can make body clock younger.
+In the workshop learnt the health benefits around meditation and all the studies that had been done to prove that it not only improves your health but can make body clock younger.
 When I learnt that, it just stuck in my brain ever since that by just sitting quietly every day you can improve your inner body which will help you live a healthier longer lifestyle.
+How the brain works is incredible and I would highly recommend people to research or do a workshop of their own to discover all the benefits of meditation.

 When I started practising yoga more regularly my savasana deepen quickly as I had already had a meditation practice.
 I do know that for some doing a yoga class is a nice way of introducing meditation into your life as savasana is around 5-7 minutes long.
 I like to do 10-minute savasana in my classes as I understand the benefits are so good for people.